GyroTools/precon-examples/README.md

 ```

 The `<ACTIVATION_TOKEN>` is usually received by email, but is also displayed in the [GyroTools user portal](https://portal.gyrotools.com/portal).
-Upon activation a license file will be written in `C:\ProgramData\Gyrotools\license.key`.
+Upon activation, a license file will be written in `C:\ProgramData\Gyrotools\license.key`.
 Make sure you have the necessary permissions to do so.

 #### Linux / Mac